Greesan/EvalExpress_Calc/README.md

 ## Student Email : ggurumurthy@mail.sfsu.edu

-### Note failure to completely fill out this README.md could cause you to recieve a  0 for your project until correctly done
+### Note failure to completely fill out this README.md could cause you to receive a 0 for your project until correctly done

 # Adding the JUnit 5 Jars to your project.